timlac/reco-envelope-aws-infrastructure/README.md

-# Reco Envelope AWS infrastructure
+# Sealed-envelope randomization AWS infrastructure

-AWS CDK application for the API Gateway, Lambda functions, and DynamoDB table used by Reco Envelope.
+AWS CDK application that deploys the serverless backend for generating and storing blocked randomization lists and issuing allocations sequentially.
+The stack provisions API Gateway, Lambda functions, and a DynamoDB table.

 ## Requirements